 About the Book Beginning with early Arab American playwright, poet and novelist Kahlil Gibran and concluding with contemporary playwright Yussef El Guindi, this book provides an historical overview and critical analysis of the plays, films and performances of self-identified Arab Americans.
 Playwrights, filmmakers and performers covered include Ameen Fares Rihani, Danny Thomas, Heather Raffo, Ahmed Ahmed, Mona Mansour and Cherien Dabis.
 These artists, traditionally underrepresented in...

 We are planning an all class reunion for the Department of Theatre Arts on May 30, 2015.
-Events will include a meet and greet in the morning, lunch, tours of the new theatre, costume displays, a tribute to Jack Watson, and celebration of the retirements of Joseph Gilg and Sandy Bonds.
+Events will include a meet and greet in the morning, lunch, tours of the new theatre, costume displays, a tribute to Jack Watson, and celebration of the careers of Joseph Gilg and Sandy Bonds as they enter retirement.
 In the evening, we will be presenting Comedy of Errors, directed by Joseph with costume designs by Sandy.

-Mark your calendars now and more information will be coming soon.
+Mark your calendars now!
 We hope you will join us and your classmates for a grand get-together.
-Join our Facebook event: HERE